3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 All the attached images will be defaulted by 30% darker than the original to avoid the bright light flashing your eyes when scrolling down your note.

-Mouse hover the image to check out the original color, it will getting bright smoothly.
+Mouse hover on the image to check out the original color, it will be getting bright smoothly.

 ## More Screenshots

-Here show you more detail screenshots:
+Here show you more detailed screenshots:

 ### Font Family